-In order to gain new capabilities we do have to push ourseves into new and uncomfortable areas.
+In order to gain new capabilities, we do have to push ourselves into new and uncomfortable areas.
 We can’t learn something new without it being ‘new’.
-Often new things are uncomforable.
+Often new things are uncomfortable.
 This is not pain but discomfort.
-Later in the post I will talk about training with injuries.
+Later in the post, I will talk about training with injuries.

 Three categories of pain

 - Pain coming into the body.
 Stub your toe, you get hit in the face etc. etc.

 - Pain stored in the body.
 Tired, fatigue, trauma.
 The body arranges itself around the injury.

 - Pain that is leaving the body.
 This pain is good to experience.
 It ‘s usually tied to healing.